• Skip to primary navigation

 Peppa’s Valentine’s Day

-When I helped out in my son’s two year old classroom, Peppa was one of the most popular characters!
-I can’t resist reading this one in an English accent.
+When I helped out in my son’s two-year-old classroom, Peppa was one of the most popular characters!
+I can’t resist reading this book in an English accent.
 Peppa gets a Valentine from her sweet zebra friend and then decides to share the love with all of her friends.

 Valentine Mice